A shop selling books and gifts in a large building with an ornate window with stained glass.

 • Gather evidence of community support for the transfer

-• Check to see if your local authority has a Community Asset Transfer Strategy and if there have been other transfers nearby from which you can learn – check our stories for inspiration examples of good practice
+• Check to see if their local authority has a Community Asset Transfer Strategy and if there have been other transfers nearby from which you can learn

-• Check that the land and buildings in question really are assets and not liabilities – they are liabilities if they cannot generate enough income due to fund repairs, maintenance and ongoing operational costs.
+• Check that the land and buildings in question really are assets and not liabilities – they are liabilities if they cannot generate enough income to fund repairs, maintenance and ongoing operational costs

-Details of the options for community management and the ownership of assets can be found in the resource linked below.
+More information on the options for community management and ownership of assets can be found in the Asset Hub on My Community.

 What’s the difference between Community Asset Transfer and the Community Right to Bid?